Lyndhurst Funeral Home History

 In 1995 the Hunt Funeral Home was purchased by Louis Stellato and has become known as the Hunt-Stellato Funeral Home, with the Hunt family still being an integral part of the business.
 Most recently, there has been a massive renovation which has made the funeral home completely accesible to the handicapped, added a modern viewing chapel and foyer, and given a new modern look to the entire facility while maintaining the home-like atmosphere.
 The name families have trusted for so many years may have a new look, but the values that have given Hunt-Stellato Funeral Home it's strong reputation are timeless.
 Our commitment continues to be people helping people.
 Like a cherished timepiece, our quality of service remains constant.

 Bayonne Funeral Home History

 As time went on, Carole A. Koch joined the family business in 1968 and Jerome F. Koch joined in 1973.
 In 1978 after the passing of George J. Koch, Carole and Jerome become the manager and director, respectively.
-The incorporated the funeral home in 1978 with the Koch Family owning all stock shares.
+They incorporated the funeral home in 1978.

 Unfortunately, in 2010 Jerome Koch passed away after a sudden illness.
 In 2011 Carole Koch passed away after a courageous six month battle with pancreatic cancer.
 At that time brother Mark Koch assumed family ownership of the George J. Koch Funeral Home Inc. and added Vincent Caiola, lifelong Bayonne resident as its Manager.